BigJmining/Boat_Inventory_Tracker/README.md

 # boat_app
-App to track boat inventory
+App to track boat inventory for sailing craft.